zsimo/scripts/js/this.md

     ```
 3. hard binding:
     ```js
-    // when th ask function will be executed, `this` is forced to be bound to
+    // when the ask function will be executed, `this` is forced to be bound to
     // the parameter of the `bind` function var a = {
         b: "b",